bitfl0wer/bitfl0wer/README.md

 ### 🐱 Hi!

 I am Flori, 20 years old, trans\*, non-binary and a computer science student.
 I like solving my own daily annoyances and problems using code, and solving other peoples' annoyances and problems using code as well!
+I am currently working on [the Polyphony Project](https://github.com/polyphony-chat/) ^^

 ---
 ### 💡 About this profile